D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v3.4
+- IWDEE: Jesterblade gets the Jester bonus effect from Jester's Bag item (extra random item).
+- Sever: added visual/audio feedback if target survives the attack.
+Slightly reorganized install.
+Vorpal effect moved to a new "d2vorpal" subspell.
+- Sever: Vorpal visual won't play if target is immune to the vorpal/death effect (patches existing files).
+Death immunities installed after this mod can block "d2vorpal" directly and/or, for EEs, give the DEATH_WARD or DEATH_IMMUNITY (EE fixpack) spell states.

 v3.3
 - Sever does 1 second hit stun if target survives (not mentioned in description).
 - French translation: Corrected some lines used for text matching in the French TRA.
 My notes for these weren't very clear so I added some extra notes to the TRA.